gopherdata/gophernotes/README.md

 # gophernotes - Go in Notebooks

 `gophernotes` is a Go kernel for [Jupyter](http://jupyter.org/) and Apache Zeppelin notebooks.
-Finally, we can have a reliable and maintained way to use Go interactively and code in the browser!
-This project is part of the Gopher Gala 2016, and is based on some work by [motemen](https://github.com/motemen) on a REPL called [gore](https://github.com/motemen/gore) and based on a no longer maintained and self-described as limited ipython kernel call [iGo](https://github.com/takluyver/igo).
+Finally, we can have a reliable and maintained way to use Go interactively and code in the browser.
+Go forth and do data science, or anything else interesting, with go notebooks!

+This project came out of the [Gopher Gala](http://gophergala.com/) 2016.
+It is based on a REPL called [gore](https://github.com/motemen/gore) and on a, no longer maintained and self-described limited, ipython kernel call [iGo](https://github.com/takluyver/igo).

 ## Gopher Gala Status: